 Early Warning Evaluation for Undergraduates

-The Early Warning Evaluation is used by the Deans’ Offices to identify and to assist any undergraduates who may be experiencing academic difficulty early in the semester.
-This reporting tool enables faculty advisors, along with the academic advising office, to identify students who are struggling in multiple classes.
-Although the program can and should be used to convey an instructor’s concerns about any student, as a University we are particularly attentive to the challenges facing the newest members of our academic community: freshmen, transfer students, and the Early College cohort.
-Faculty are asked to report such students electronically on Banner, usually by the fourth week of the semester.
-For students experiencing difficulty (in terms of class attendance, participation, and performance on assignments/exams/quizzes), the deans will contact both the students and the students’ advisors.
-The success of the process depends on the widest possible response from faculty for each of their classes.
+Every semester, faculty use the Early Alert reporting system to communicate concerns about student attendance and performance.
+This reporting tool enables faculty advisors, along with the Office of Academic Advising and the Boler Dean’s Office, to identify students who are struggling in multiple classes.
+Although the program can and should be used to convey an instructor’s concerns about any student, as a University we are particularly attentive to the challenges facing the newest members of our academic community: first-years, transfer students, and the Early College cohort.

 Below are instructions for completing the Early Warning Evaluation on Banner Web:

 - Enter the Secure Area with your Banner User ID and PIN.
-(If you do not have an ID or PIN, please contact the IT Help Line x3005.)
+(If you do not have an ID or PIN, please contact the Registrar’s Office at 216.397.6650.

 - Click on Faculty & Advisors.